Photo: View of Stanford main quad archway and columns with perspective

 For trips that took place prior to October 1, the previous rates can be accessed still by selecting “2023” from the drop down menu.

-For more information on reimbursement methods (such as per diem vs. actuals), see Topic Overview: Business and Travel Expense Policies.
+For more information on reimbursement methods (such as per diem vs. actuals), see Topic Overview: Business and Travel Expenses.

 Added August 2023